lino-framework/book/docs/specs/noi/clocking.rst

 - a list of projects, with invested time and list of the tickets that are assigned to this project.

-This report is useful for developers like me because it serves as a base for writing invoices.
+This report can serve as a base for writing invoices.

 >>> obj = clocking.ServiceReport.objects.get(pk=1)